blemli/cashctrl-py/README.md

 ### .env

 Make sure you don't put a .env file in the sources folder.
-It is dangerous.
+It is dangerous because all projects that have importet cashctrl-py with `pip -e` will then use that file instead of their own...